Application and admission Bachelor's programs Tilburg University

 The application deadlines for our international Bachelor's programs have passed.
 Therefore, applications for September 2019 are no longer being accepted.
 You can submit your application for the September 2020 intake as of October 1, 2019.

 For academic year 2020-2021 only Tilburg University’s Bachelor’s program in Psychology will have a numerus clausus.
 The application deadline is January 15, 2020.
+There is a limited number of places available and there will be a selection process.

 Not directly eligible?